-Flamingo Book Chap 7 - The Interview Question Answers
+Flamingo Book Chap 7 - The Interview Important Question Answers

-NCERT Solutions for Class 12 English Flamingo The Interview Important Question Answers Lesson 7
+CBSE Class 12 English Lesson 7 The Interview Question Answers (Important) from Flamingo Book

 Also, practising with different kinds of questions can help students learn new ways to solve problems that they may not have seen before.
 This can ultimately lead to a deeper understanding of the subject matter and better performance on exams.